rundeck/rundeck/docs/en/developer/02-plugin-annotations.md

 ## Property Scopes

 You can define the scope for a property by adding `scope` to the PluginProperty annotation.
 Refer to the class [PropertyScope](../javadoc/com/dtolabs/rundeck/core/plugins/configuration/PropertyScope.html).
-These are the available scopes and how the property values can be resolved:

-* `Framework` - Only framework properties
-* `ProjectOnly` - Only Project properties
-* `Project` - Project and Framework properties
-* `InstanceOnly` - Only instance properties
-* `Instance` - Instance and all earlier levels

 The default effective scope if you do not specify it in the annotation is `InstanceOnly`.

-When resolving a property in a Project or Framework scope, the following properties will be searched:

-* Framework scope
-    * file: `$RDECK_BASE/etc/framework.properties`
-    * property: `framework.plugin.[ServiceName].[providerName].[propertyname]`

-* Project scope
-    * file: `$RDECK_BASE/projects/[ProjectName]/etc/project.properties`
-    * property: `project.plugin.[ServiceName].[providerName].[propertyname]`
+For more information see [Property Scopes](plugin-development.html#property-scopes).